Universiti Malaysia Kelantan: Bachok Campus

 Universiti Malaysia Kelantan or UMK is a university in the state of Kelantan and is the country's 19th state university.
 It is located in the Bachok district, near the tourist area of the Tok Bali beach.
 UMK began operating officially on 1 September 2006.
-The campus covers an area of 553.8 acres and is being developed in two phases with the first phase covering an area of 254 acres with the other phase occupying the remaining 300 acres of landscape in the future.
+The campus covers an area of 779 acres and is being developed in two phases with the first phase covering an area of 254 acres with the other phase occupying the remaining 300 acres of landscape in the future.
 Part of the campus is made up of a former paddy plantation which is suitable for development.
 The area is surrounded by schools, villages and a technical skills development institute.

 The campus is divided into eight zones with the First Phase containing the commercial, academic, public spaces and residential zones; whereas the Second Phase will incorporate a sports complex, a park, a staff residential complex, a commercial zone and a Wetland Park.

 The main entrance to the campus under the First Phase is through the P2 door with the UMK mosque minaret as the main focus point.
 The building layout of the campus is pedestrian-friendly, with the buildings being separated from each other at a distance of 400 meters.

 The First Phase of the development involves the entrepreneurship and business faculty, the arts faculty, the university's language centre, the academic administration building, lecture halls and rooms, the administrative building, public spaces; and the Islamic centre and the mosque.
 This phase currently houses around 2,160 undergraduates and 500 campus staff.
 The Bachok campus of UMK will be later transformed into a park campus.

 Jeli Campus

 The Faculty of Agro Industry and Natural Resources was stationed at UMK Taman Bendahara in Pengkalan Chepa until 19 January 2012.
 The faculty has moved to the new campus in Gemang, Jeli.
 The campus is located on 270 acres that includes the department of sciences and technology of FASA as well as the administrative office.
 In April 2012, FASA was dissolved and two new faculties were formed.
-They are the Faculty of Agro-based Industry and Faculty of Earth Sciences with a total of 900 undergraduates and postgraduates students.
-There are 74 academic staff of which 41 academic staff are on study leave, 55 non academic staff and 12 international academic staff.
+They are the Faculty of Agro-based Industry, Faculty of Earth Sciences and Faculty of BioTechnology and Technology with a total of 2489 undergraduates and postgraduates students.
+There are 174 academic staff and 55 non academic staff and 12 international academic staff.

-For the September 2012 intake, students’ enrolment is expected to increase to 1500 students for seven undergraduate academic programmes and postgraduate programmes.
-There is only one building in the campus which is shared with the two faculties and the administrative office.
-The campus has a hall, library and hostels for the students.
-Due to the fact that there is only one building for the administration and academic purposes, the Faculty of Veterinary Medicine has to remain at UMK Padang Tembak.
-The faculty will move to UMK Jeli soon.
+For the September 2022 intake, students’ enrolment is 2489 students for ten undergraduate academic programmes and postgraduate programmes.
+There is many buildings in the campus which is shared by 3 Faculties and the administrative office.
+The campus has a lecture rooms, labs, two hall, library and hostels for the students.

-The first batch of FASA of 42 students graduated during the last convocation ceremony in September 2011.